Code of Student Rights and Responsibilities

 - New Information: To consider new information, sufficient to alter a decision or other relevant facts not brought out in the original hearing, because such information and/or facts were not known to the person appealing at the time of the original hearing.

-In the event the one appealing a decision or a consequence wishes to review the verbatim record of the Hearing, the Student may make application to the Dean of Student Services to do so.
+In the event the one appealing a decision or a consequence wishes to review the verbatim record of the Hearing, the Student may make application to the Vice Chancellor of Student Services to do so.
 The verbatim record will remain in the possession of the University during the review.
 Under no circumstances will a copy of the recording be released.
 The period for appealing the decision of the Hearing Authority will not be extended for purposes of reviewing the verbatim record.

 In the event a verbatim recording is not available due to mechanical failure or otherwise, the absence of the verbatim record shall not, in itself, be cause for appeal.
-In such cases the Dean of Student Services and/or Hearing Authority will provide the hearing record, which will be considered sufficient for review by an Appeal Authority.
+In such cases the Vice Chancellor of Student Services and/or Hearing Authority will provide the hearing record, which will be considered sufficient for review by an Appeal Authority.

 - Remand the matter to the original Hearing Authority for re-opening of the hearing to allow consideration of the original determination and/or consequence(s).